m3mentomor1/Pneumonia_Detection_with_Lightweight-CNN-Models/README.md

 ### 🧐 I. Overview
 This project aims to compare the performance of lightweight CNN models in identifying the presence of pneumonia in chest X-ray images, categorizing them into three classes: **Bacterial Pneumonia**, **Viral Pneumonia**, or **Normal**.

-Three lightweight convolutional neural network (CNN) architectures are employed & fine-tuned through transfer learning for multiclass image classification on chest X-ray images.
+The models used employ lightweight convolutional neural network (CNN) architectures fine-tuned through transfer learning for multiclass image classification on chest X-ray images.
 - MobileNet-V2
 - ShuffleNet-V2
 - SqueezeNet